Principles and Guidelines

 Terms and Limitations.
 All directors will stand for election each year.
 The Board does not believe it should establish a limit on the number of times that a director may stand for election to the Board.
 While term limits may increase the fresh ideas and viewpoints available to the Board, they cut off the contribution of directors who develop, over a period of time, increasing insight into the Company, its operations and its industry and, therefore, provide an increasing contribution to the Board as a whole.
 As an alternative to term limits, the Nominating and Corporate Governance Committee will discuss with each director his or her continuation on the Board prior to the expiration of the director’s term.
 This will, among other things, allow the Nominating and Corporate Governance Committee an opportunity to consider a potential nominee’s qualifications and will allow each director the opportunity to confirm his or her desire to continue as a director of the Company.

 Additional Director Positions.
-A director who accepts a position as a director of another company or any equivalent position with another profit or non-profit organization should promptly advise the Board of that circumstance.
-If the Chief Executive Officer or Chairman of the Board is offered a position as a director of another company or equivalent position with another profit or non-profit organization, he or she should discuss the offer with the Board and obtain Board approval before accepting the position.
+If a director of the Company is offered a position as a director of another company or equivalent position with another profit or non-profit organization, he or she should discuss the offer with the Board and obtain Board approval before accepting the position to ensure compliance with applicable laws and policies.

 IV.
 Director Responsibilities